The Senior Gummy Problem No One Talks About

-When a brand comes to us asking for a "Senior Support" gummy, the conversation usually starts with ingredients.
+When a brand asks for a "Senior Support" gummy, they start with ingredients.
 Joint support.
 Cognitive function.
 Bone density.
-But after years in the nutraceutical trenches, I've learned that the real make-or-break factors have nothing to do with what's printed on the supplement facts panel.
+But after years in the nutraceutical trenches, I've learned something.
+The real make-or-break factors aren't on the supplement facts panel.

-They're about mouthfeel.
+It's about mouthfeel.
 Moisture management.
-The way a gummy behaves when it lands on a tongue that doesn't produce as much saliva as it used to.
+How a gummy behaves on a tongue that doesn't produce as much saliva.

-The supplement industry has rushed headlong into gummies for adults, but we've largely ignored the most critical demographic for this dosage form: the elderly.
-Seniors are the ones who struggle with tablets.
-They're the ones who need nutrient support most.
-Yet the standard gummy on the shelf today was designed with a 30-year-old in mind-full dentition, normal jaw strength, and a mouth that can handle a dense, chewy gelatin cube.
+The supplement industry went all-in on adult gummies, but we've mostly ignored the one group that needs this dosage form most: the elderly.
+Seniors struggle with tablets.
+They need nutrient support most.
+Yet today's standard gummy was designed for a 30-year-old: full dentition, normal jaw strength, a mouth that can handle a dense, chewy cube.

 The Texture Trap: Why "One Gummy Fits All" Fails